top of page

 Co-instigator of Sustainable Couture and three-time recipient of 'runner-up' Wearable Art Awards, Franca is passionate about fashioning stylish garments from recycled and sometimes surprising fabrics.

-Coming from a family of talented dress-makers, including her mother and older sisters, Franca is sure that sewing is in her DNA.
-She was 10 years old when she made her first outfit, by herself, on her mum’s treadle sewing machine.
-In the 1980s, Franca started to design and make outfits under her own label, using a variety of fabrics, including gorgeous hand printed pieces by artist, Barbara Butler.
-She found it great fun, but it wasn’t until about 20 years later that she discovered the broad church of recycling.
+Coming from a family of talented dressmakers, including her mother and older sisters, Franca is sure that sewing is in her DNA.
+She was 10 years old when she made her first outfit by herself, on her mum's treadle sewing machine.
+In the 1980s Franca started to design and make outfits under her own label, using a variety of fabrics, including gorgeous hand printed pieces by artist Barbara Butler.
+She found it great fun, but it wasn't until about 20 years later that she discovered the broad church of recycling.

-It’s great fun reimagining materials and stimulating to be involved, through Sustainable Couture and the Wearable Art Awards, with so many creative people.
-I love the challenge of turning the likes of blankets and tyre inner-tubes into chic fashion pieces and get lots of pleasure from seeing people wearing them, and, in turn I hope people enjoy the story behind their chosen piece!
+I t's great fun re-imagining materials and stimulating to be involved, through Sustainable Couture and the Wearable Art Awards, with so many creative people.
+I love the challenge of turning the likes of blankets and tyre inner tubes into chic fashion pieces and get lots of pleasure from seeing people wearing them, and in turn, I hope people enjoy the story behind their chosen piece!

 DESIGNER LOOKBOOK